Andrey Dmitriyeu: Career

 He pursued his higher studies at the European Humanities University in Lithuania.
 He also became a member of non governmental organisation Tell the Truth.
 He also worked as a political analyst in campaigns and heading an initiative group of citizens for opposition candidates of Lukashenko during the 2010 Belarusian presidential election (Uladzimir Nyaklyayew) and during the 2015 Belarusian presidential election (Tatsiana Karatkevich).

 He became vice chairman of the Tell the Truth in 2013.
 In September 2019, he was appointed as the co-chair of the Tell the Truth.

 2020 presidential election

 On 8 May, he was nominated as an independent presidential candidate for the 2020 Belarusian presidential election.

 On 10 August 2020, the election results were released and Andrey clinched fourth spot among the five candidates with a total valid vote count of 1.21%.

 2021 and beyond

 In August 2021, Dzmitriyeu was briefly detained in a wave of arrests.

 On January 11, 2023, he was detained again.
 This time, Dzmitriyeu was charged with "participating in group actions against the public order" in 2020.
+Viasna and other human rights organizations in Belarus have recognized Andrey Dzmitryeu as a political prisoner.
 On April 6, he was sentenced to 18 months in prison.